Sustainable Landscape & Ecological Restoration, Design & Consultancy

 • Beds without mulch were weeded three times in two months, but the mulched beds required none.

 The farm continues to run as a trial and demonstration area.
 The Morarka Foundation envisions a tourist education/volunteer center next door and hopes to work with other countries like New Zealand in a student exchange system.

 When I left, I was told I was one of the most self-motivated and helpful volunteers they had hosted.
 I believe it was because I’ve had my own business and years of experience to offer.
 I was also willing to learn the language and get my hands dirty.

-I consider myself a fairly hardy and adaptable person but towards the end of three months I was definitely struggling with the loneliness of non-acceptance from the village community Along with other cultural differences, I was laughed at each time I went to the village because I was a single women and wore trousers, I never got comfortable with that.
+I consider myself a fairly hardy and adaptable person but towards the end of three months I was definitely struggling with lonliness.
+Along with other cultural differences, I was laughed at each time I went to the village because I was a single women and wore trousers, I never got comfortable with that.